-In 2014 I was awarded runner-up in the European Astronomy Journalism Prize and I am also a Fellow of the Royal Astronomical Society.
+In recognition of my efforts to popularise astronomy, the asteroid (15347) Colinstuart is named after me.
+In 2014 I was awarded runner-up in the European Astronomy Journalism Prize and I’m a Fellow of the Royal Astronomical Society.
 I’ve talked about the wonders of the universe on Sky News, BBC News and Radio 5Live and been quoted in national newspapers including The Daily Telegraph and The Observer.